 Healing prayers with the laying on of hands is an on going ministry.
 As Jesus and his Disciples healed the sick we continue that historic ministry in our regular worship life and with special services.
-Monthly special services of Healing and Laying on of Hands are conducted on the second Thursday of the month at 6:00 p.m.
-We have Special Healing Prayers during the 8:00 am and the10:00 am Sunday service every second Sunday of the month.
+Monthly special services of Healing and Laying on of Hands are conducted on the fourth Sunday of the Month at both services.
 The healing mission of the Church is an adjunct to Medicine to help the individual grow and be well in body, mind, and spirit.
 The Priest will also anoint you with oil on your request.
 The use of oil in healing is also a very ancient practice.

 Healing is not limited to the Priests of the church, so All Saints' has lay healing companions.
-They minister with the Priest on occasion and conduct the Healing Prayers on the Second Sunday of the month.A healing prayer:
+They minister with the Priest on occasion and conduct the Healing Prayers on their own on occasion.A healing prayer:

 As you are outwardly anointed with this holy oil, so may our